“When people talk about heart disease,

 • Order blood tests to see whether you have high blood cholesterol, high blood triglycerides, or diabetes

-Screening usually happens in a provider’s office, but sometimes screenings are done at health fairs, drugstores, or other places.
-Blood samples might be collected at the provider’s office, a hospital, or a laboratory.
+Screening usually happens in a provider’s office, but sometimes screenings are offered at health fairs, drugstores, or other places.
+Blood samples might be collected at a provider’s office, hospital, or laboratory.
+Ask whether you need to fast (not eat or drink anything besides water) before the blood tests”.9

 Health Topics A-Z